Earth Notes: Low Carbon Family HolidaysUpdated 2023-11-27.

 Why No Fly?

-Your destination doesn't have to be foreign and far-flung to be fun...
+Your destination does not have to be foreign, far-flung or a flight away to be fun...

-So, if we're not demonising the mode of transport, just concentrate on staying closer to home!
+If we're not demonising the mode of transport, maybe just concentrate on staying closer to home!
 The ultimate 'staycation' is to have a relaxing break at home and not travel anywhere.
-But if you want a little more variety than that, a holiday within the UK or nearby in Europe, by public transport for still lower carbon, may be the way to go.
+But if you want a little more variety than that?
+A holiday within the UK or nearby in Europe, by public transport for still lower carbon, may be the way to go.

 (Again, jamming yourself into a small car may be as efficient per mile but still encourages you to haul around extra clobber that you won't really need.)

 Though I have flown a lot in the past, partly on business, airport stress and a tiring flight is not something that I'd wish upon my children.
 (All made worse by lunatic and pointless security theatre: you won't see me going near the US again any time soon.)

 Beside the Seaside, Belay the C